a-STEP-action/a-STEP/README.md

 * autism spectrum disorder (ASD); and/or
 * intellectual disability (ID).

-It part of  COST Action “advancing Social Inclusion through Technology and Empowerment" (a-STEP) It is an interdisciplinary, intersectoral pan-European and beyond, network which will enhance social inclusion and empowerment of individuals with Autism Spectrum Disorder (ASD) and/or Intellectual Disability (ID).
+It part of  COST Action “advancing Social Inclusion through Technology and Empowerment" (a-STEP).
+It is an interdisciplinary, intersectoral pan-European and beyond, network which will enhance social inclusion and empowerment of individuals with Autism Spectrum Disorder (ASD) and/or Intellectual Disability (ID).

 We also  have a google discussion forum with users, to help you brainstorm your ideas.
 See https://groups.google.com/g/a-step,